deshpandekartik/Python-Normalizer-JSON/README.md

 ```
 input/data.in is the input file given

-2. Liblaries used
+2. libraries used

 - sys		-	To exit python
 - itemgetter	-	To Sort a dictionary
-- json		- 	TO dump a json file
+- json		- 	To dump a json file